 Many fathers believe that their rights are passed over in child custody and support determinations in Corona, CA. The results of a child custody case can severely impact the amount of time a father can spend with their children.
 They can also determine how much say they have in life and legal decisions.
 In California, fathers and mothers have equal rights to custody, visitation rights, and child support.
 If you are a father who needs to protect your parental rights, you need a dedicated family law child custody attorney.

-At the Law Offices of H. William Edgar, we want to protect your rights as a father.
+At the Edgar & Dow, we want to protect your rights as a father.
 Decisions for child custody and support are often stressful and complex.
 They can often lead to contentious relations between parents.
 The support of a father’s rights and family law attorney can help bring clarity and support in the face of conflict.
 Our team has the experience necessary to defend your rights and resolve your legal case as efficiently as possible.

 Often, fathers feel that, despite the equal standing each parent has in divorce and custody cases, their rights are overlooked in favor of the mother’s parental rights.
 Whether two parents are unmarried, separated, or divorced, the law grants both parents equal rights.
 Be sure to protect your father’s rights.

 Rights for fathers, mothers, and parents include: